 The Bottom Line

 Renovation before sale is not inherently right or wrong.
 It's a strategic decision that depends on the specific property, market conditions, family circumstances, and a realistic assessment of costs versus returns.
+What's almost always wrong is making that decision based on emotion alone — without evaluating the full financial picture, including carrying costs, renovation risk, and the realistic buyer pool for the property as-is.

 A well-developed Estate Exit Plan starts with an honest property evaluation before any renovation decisions are made.
 Understanding what you actually have — and what the market will actually support — is the foundation for making the right call.